Jacquiiiii/Admin-Dashboard/README.md

 ### Admin Dashboard 💻

-Admin Dashboard is a single page application designed to act as a central place for users to interact with data on a website.
-The sample data in this code mimics data from a simple book review website.
+Admin Dashboard is a single page application that acts as a central place for users to view and interact with data.
+The sample data in this code mimics data from a fake book review website.

 ✨ Designed and developed by Jacqui Koroll ✨

 ### Current functionality
 - Users can view data organized in tables by category
 - Users can filter tables by category name
-- Users can search for data matching
+- Users can search for data
-- Add and delete users
+- Users can and delete data
-- Update inventory status
+- Users can update inventory status
-- COMING SOON: Secure login, updated mobile & tablet view
+- COMING SOON: Secure login, updated mobile & tablet view,

 ### Tech stack
 - [Next.js](https://nextjs.org/)